 "These warm tones are a great complement to neutral and golden skin tones," explains Papanikolas.
 "If your hair tends to bleach out very late, you can ask for a warm golden gloss to give the hair a sheer finish."
 Ana de Armas positively glows with this raven to honey ombré, created by Papanikolas.

 "This is an ideal shade for clients who don’t want to see any red or orange undertones," says Papanikolas.
 "It’s very flattering on fair skin and olive tones.
 Keeping the highlights very delicate allows them to lighten past the warm tones."
 These chestnut locks, have a soft and subtle bronde balayage, that's also highlighted lightly at the roots.

-LA-based colorist Christine Silverman-Ramirez is responsible for this gorgeous, creamy balayage.
-This rich tawny color is painted through her dark, coffee colored locks, and brings some warmth her long, ample waves.
+L.A.-based colorist Christine Silverman-Ramirez is responsible for this gorgeous, creamy balayage.
+This rich tawny color is painted through her dark, coffee-colored locks, and brings some warmth to her long, ample waves.